 A VA disability attorney provides a variety of services for disabled veterans.
 Let’s take a look at the ways a VA attorney can help.

 Depending on the situation, a disabled veteran may be entitled to supplemental security income.
 Veterans disability compensation replaces the income the applicant would have been able to earn if not disabled.
-Receiving VA disability compensation from the Veterans Affairs means that the veteran may also qualify for VA health care.
+Receiving VA disability compensation from Veterans Affairs means that the veteran may also qualify for VA health care.

-Service connected disability compensation is paid when a veteran is disabled because of an injury or illness sustained during military service.
+Service connected disability compensation is paid when a veteran is disabled because of an injury or illness sustained during active duty military service.
 Special monthly compensation is an additional amount that might be paid to a disabled veteran in cases of severe injuries or multiple disabilities.

 For example, special monthly compensation may be paid if the injured veteran requires a caregiver.
 Other veterans benefits that might be available to disabled veterans include automobile allowance, vocational rehabilitation, education assistance, service-disabled veterans’ insurance, and presumptive disability benefits.